IvanIsNotAvailable/Sidenavbar/README.md

 # Sidenavbar

-### This is a Navbar template with is written in pure HTML, CSS and JavaScript only.
+### This is a Navbar template which is written in pure HTML, CSS and JavaScript only.